-Investments - The carrying amounts of investments approximate fair value.
+Investments - The carrying amounts of investments are recorded at fair value.
 Investments are described further in Note 2 -Fair Value Measurements.

 Accounts Payable - The carrying amounts of accounts payable approximate fair value due to the relatively short period to maturity for these instruments.